 Arm 2: Gemcitabine 1000mg/m2 administered intravenously on days 1, 8 and 15 of a 28 day cycle.

 Randomisation will be stratified by ECOG performance status (PS) (0/1 vs 2).
 The planned treatment duration per patient will be until progression of disease, unacceptable toxicity or withdrawal of consent.
 Participation in the study will be until withdrawal of consent or death.
 Patients who stop treatment before having developed progressive disease (PD) will be assessed every 12 weeks for response until PD occurs.
 Patients will receive screening CT scan and ECG.
-Lung function test at baseline and end of treatment.
 CT scan every 12 weeks after screening until PD as per RECIST 1.1.
 Optional additional biopsy for translational biomarker analysis.
 Optional translational blood sample taken at baseline, day 1 of each cycle and end of treatment.

 Overall survival; Timepoint(s): Date of randomisation to date of death.